MrSpoony/ConsoleTetris/README.md

 F -> rotate right

-R -> do nothing e.g. go one Tile down
+R or any other key-> do nothing e.g. go one Tile down